GTTP Research Competition & Award

 www.skift.com Skift means “shift” or “transformation” in the three Nordic languages.
 This online publication’s mission is to be “the daily homepage of the global travel industry.”
 It offers news, research and opinion, specialist newsletters, and organizes industry-related conferences.

-http://www.gttp.org/partners/ Go the GTTP website and see what our Global Partners are doing; they are actively innovating in the ways they do business.
+http://gttp.org/partners/ Go the GTTP website and see what our Global Partners are doing; they are all involved in some way with supporting events.